 As the California High-Speed Rail Authority (Authority) continues to deliver the nation's first high-speed train project, the benefits of the Program's increasing investment have continued to ripple through the California economy.
-Starting with just a few employees a decade ago, the Authority now supports thousands of jobs across all functions from planning and environmental clearance to engineering and construction.
+Starting with just a few employees over a decade ago, the Authority now supports thousands of jobs across all functions from planning and environmental clearance to engineering and construction.
 This sustained employment, along with substantial investments in construction and other activities across the state, have generated substantial economic benefits around California and across the country.

 The discrete economic impacts associated with the Authority's investments were first documented in High-Speed Rail: Investing in California's Economy, which was published in September 2017.
 That report detailed benefits that resulted from the historical investment in high-speed rail from July 2006 through June 2016 (Historical Analysis).
-An updated report for FY 2016-2017 was published the following year with the latest updated version published in January 2019 documenting the economic impacts associated with spending that occurred in Fiscal Year 2017-2018.^{1, 2}
+Updated reports for FY 2016-2017 and FY 2017-2018 were published in subsequent years with the latest updated version published in January 2020 documenting the economic impacts associated with spending that occurred in Fiscal Year 2018-2019.^{1,2}

-This report, the Fiscal Year 2018-2019 ("FY 2018-2019") Analysis Technical Supporting Document, provides an updated snapshot of the economic impacts resulting from Authority spending that took place over FY 2018-2019, which corresponds to July 2018 through June 2019.
+This report, the Fiscal Year 2019-2020 ("FY 2019-2020") Analysis Technical Supporting Document, provides an updated snapshot of the economic impacts resulting from Authority spending that took place over FY 2019-2020, which corresponds to July 2019 through June 2020.
 The methodology used to estimate the magnitude of these impacts consists of two components, both of which use the IMPLAN input-output model: a "top-down" approach, and a "bottom-up" approach.